NBISweden/Rcourse/vt17/exercise/Vectors.md

 	[1] "A" "B" "C"

-With named vector the names can be used to
+With named vector the names can be used to select entries.
+One can hence do this

+	example.vector["A"]

+a command that is generating the same results as

+	example.vector[1]

 # Exercise: Creating and working with vectors<a id="orgheadline7"></a>